Gaussian integer: Basic definitions

 In other words, a Gaussian integer is a complex number such that its real and imaginary parts are both integers.

 Since the Gaussian integers are closed under addition and multiplication, they form a commutative ring, which is a subring of the field of complex numbers.
 It is thus an integral domain.
 When considered within the complex plane, the Gaussian integers constitute the 2-dimensional square lattice.

-The conjugate of a Gaussian integer a + bi is the Gaussian integer a − bi.

-The norm of a Gaussian integer is its product with its conjugate.
+The conjugate of a complex number a + bi is the complex number a − bi.
+The norm $N(a + bi)$ of a Gaussian integer a + bi is its product with its conjugate: